Synonyms: Exenatide, Byetta, Bydureon

 In mouse models of AD, exendin-4 was reported to lower amyloid plaque load and protect against Aβ oligomers (Li et al., 2010; Gengler et al., 2012; Bomfim et al., 2012).
 The related GLP-1 analogue liraglutide was reported to have similar effects (Dec 2010 news).
 Exenatide was also reported to enhance cognition in insulin-resistant rats (Gad et al., 2016), and to enhance insulin receptor signaling and learning in Tg2576 mice (Robinson et al., 2019).

-In June 2018, a phase 1 open-label study sponsored by the University of Florida started recruiting 20 people with PD 1 to evaluate a one-year course of 2 milligram subcutaneous exendin-4.
+In June 2018, a Phase 1 open-label study sponsored by the University of Florida started recruiting 20 people with PD 1 to evaluate a one-year course of 2 milligram subcutaneous exendin-4.
+This trial will finish in April 2020.

 - Single-Blind Trial: Diabetes Drug Helps Parkinson’s, Maybe